feitreim/ferro-kittens/README.md

 ## Examples, and experiments

-`examples/` holds real kernels — a cluster GEMM, flash-attention forward, softmax, layernorm — written the way we want them to read, each with a header saying whether it **runs** against a CPU reference or only **compiles**.
-All four compile as of #3, the crate has no cargo features left, and `cargo oxide build kittens-examples --arch sm_100a` therefore codegens every one of them.
-It ships **one** GEMM: the kernel the library ships, in about six hundred lines.
+`examples/` holds real kernels — two GEMMs, flash-attention forward, softmax, layernorm — written the way we want them to read, each with a header saying whether it **runs** against a CPU reference or only **compiles**.
+All five compile, the crate has no cargo features left, and `cargo oxide build kittens-examples --arch sm_100a` therefore codegens every one of them.

+The two GEMMs are not variants of each other. `gemm.rs` is the library's own, a two-CTA cluster kernel in about six hundred lines; `gemm_sol.rs` is cuda-oxide's canonical `gemm_sol_final` ported through this API, which is how the abstraction gets held to a kernel it did not get to design.

-`experiments/` is where that one was chosen.
+`experiments/` is where `gemm.rs` was chosen.
 Every tile rung, every scheduler, the ablation cube, the four epilogue families, the doubling probes that compute a deliberately wrong `C` to isolate one term, the warp-specialized variant, the benchmark harness and the cuBLASLt denominator — thirty GEMM entry points, all